alireza-aghelan/medical-image-super-resolution/README.md

 In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using medical image datasets.

-In this project, we worked on retinal images - chest X-ray images.
-We used the STARE dataset of retinal images and Tuberculosis Chest X-rays (Shenzhen) dataset.
+In this project, we worked on chest X-ray and retinal images and used the STARE dataset of retinal images and Tuberculosis Chest X-rays (Shenzhen) dataset for fine-tuning.
-Our fine-tuned model produces more accurate and natural textures, and its outputs have better details and resolution compared to the original Real-ESRGAN outputs.

 datasets can be downloaded from the link below: